 Recover the data

 Data corruption can be the cause of the error.
-If above methods don’t resolve the problem, try to recover the data in the file or the folder.
+If the above methods don’t resolve the problem, try to recover the data in the file or the folder.

-To recover the data, you can use a data recovery software.
-If you know little about these kind of software, we recommend using Stellar Phoenix Windows Data Recovery.
-Stellar Phoenix Windows Data Recovery is a known data recovery software around the world.
-With the friendly user interface, you can use it to recover any deleted, lost and corrupted data of your drive with just a few clicks.
+To recover the data, you can use data recovery software.
+If you know little about this kind of software, we recommend using MiniTool Data Recovery.
+MiniTool Data Recovery is a known data recovery software around the world.
+With the friendly user interface, you can use it to recover any deleted, lost, and corrupted data of your drive with just a few clicks.